Zhangxf-ccnu/scTSSR/README.md

-??????README file for R package supporting the paper "scTSSR: gene expression recovery for single-cell RNA sequencing using two-side sparse self-representation".
+README file for R package supporting the paper "scTSSR: gene expression recovery for single-cell RNA sequencing using two-side sparse self-representation".

 The scTSSR package has the following R-package dependencies: SAVER, keras, tensorflow.